karthikdechiraju/React-Table/README.md

 npm install
 ```

-Now, we set up the environment for running the project.
-To run the project,
+Now, we set up the environment for the project.
+To run the app,
 ```
 npm start
 ```